HPRS2024 Respiratory & Sleep Physiology

 - Discuss the role of inhaled drug therapy in the management of respiratory disease.

 Having successfully completed this module you will be able to:

 - Discuss complex scientific information in ways that can be understood by patients and practitioners in other areas.

 - Use correct terminology when discussing scientific issues

 This module will be supported by the very strong science base within the University of Southampton.
 We have very successful programmes in life sciences, medicine, engineering and science (including the Institute of Sound & Vibration Research) all of which are well resourced in both staff and equipment.
 It is our intention to maximise opportunities for our students to work within this robust academic environment by sharing learning opportunities and being exposed to experts in the field.
-Students will have access to state of the art laboratories both on Highfield campus and at University Hospital Southampton which are fully equipped with learning resources, including ECG machines, ambulatory monitoring and provocative electrocardiography.
+Students will have access to state of the art laboratories both on Highfield campus and at the Southampton General Hospital which are fully equipped with learning resources.
 The human morphology laboratory, for instance, will provide a strong learning environment for our students as they are introduced to anatomy and physiology.
-In order to support this programme the Faculty has invested in four new ‘Lab-Tutor’ simulated learning software packages with the associated hardware.
+In order to support this programme the Faculty is investing in four new ‘Lab-Tutor’ simulated learning software packages with the associated hardware.
 These will supplement the existing simulated learning equipment (SimMan) which have been used very successfully on our existing programmes.

 Learning and Teaching

 Students will learn by exploring material in seminars and laboratory practical’s, in conjunction with directed learning.
 Students will be encouraged to take responsibility for the development of their own learning by utilising a variety of means such as multimedia resources, and the library, and by self-directed development of the study skills necessary to access these resources.

 |Preparation for scheduled sessions||90|